 - Waivers of down payment requirements

 - Guarantees of credit

 - Rental Assistance Demonstration Bonds

-Mr. Cunningham has particular experience providing assistance to – and developing solutions for – financially challenged municipalities.
-Through his oversight of those New Jersey municipalities receiving discretionary aid through the State budget, Mr. Cunningham oversaw collective bargaining, procurement, contracting and budgets of New Jersey’s largest urban centers including Newark, Paterson, Camden and Trenton.
+Tim has particular experience providing assistance to – and developing solutions for – financially challenged municipalities.
+Through his oversight of those New Jersey municipalities receiving discretionary aid through the State budget, Tim oversaw collective bargaining, procurement, contracting and budgets of New Jersey’s largest urban centers including Newark, Paterson, Camden and Trenton.
 Additionally, he was granted sweeping powers over the City of Atlantic City pursuant to the legislative passage of the Municipal Stabilization and Recovery Act.
 As the person charged with the day-to-day operations of the City, he assembled a team and helped lead the successful reduction of the City’s legacy debt (largely made-up of unfunded tax appeal judgments), established new collective bargaining agreements for the City’s workforce and was able to pass two successive budgets that contained no increase in the municipal tax rate.